-DO YOU IMPORT BEES?
-Please read the below factsheet on what you need to do to prepare.
+DO YOU IMPORT BEES FROM OUTSIDE THE EU?
+If so, please read the below factsheet on what you need to do to prepare.

 The new Official Controls Regulation (OCR) will apply directly to the UK from 14th December 2019.
 Please read the OCR Factsheet for further information.